eZmaxinc/eZmax-SDK-objc/docs/ObjectEzsigntemplateApi.md

-NSString* eFilterActive = @"Active"; // Specify which results we want to display. (optional) (default to @"Active") NSString* sQuery = @"sQuery_example"; // Allow to filter the returned results (optional) HeaderAcceptLanguage acceptLanguage = [[HeaderAcceptLanguage alloc] init]; //  (optional)
+NSString* eFilterActive = @"Active"; // Specify which results we want to display. (optional) (default to @"Active") NSString* sQuery = @"sQuery_example"; // Allow to filter the returned results (optional) HeaderAcceptLanguage acceptLanguage = [[HeaderAcceptLanguage alloc] init]; //  (optional) NSNumber* fkiEzsignfoldertypeID = @56; // The fkiEzsignfoldertypeID to use with the selector Ezsigntemplatepublic (optional)

 ObjectEzsigntemplateApi*apiInstance = [[ObjectEzsigntemplateApi alloc] init];